FREE Domestic Shipping on orders over $35

 Is there a right thing and a wrong thing to say when someone dies?

-While it's important to offer words of comfort, it's equally important to avoid cliches:
+While it's important to offer words of comfort, it's equally important to avoid cliches such as:

 • "They're in a better place now."